Fear is a normal part of being a sentient being. All animals, including humans, feel fear. It is primal. It is what ensures our survival.

 Unfulfilling relationships and lack of confidence because you learned that love = approval and you cannot get approval unless you are, and do everything, perfect

 Physical ailments and illness because the constant state of fear is not what is intended by our biology.
-Staying in a state of fight, flight is intended for short periods of time because our body redirects resources to priority functions needed for survival.
-Maintaining this state for an extended period of time can have serious implications to our health.
+Staying in a state of fight or flight is intended for short periods of time because our body redirects resources to priority functions needed for survival.
+Maintaining this state for an extended period of time can have serious implications on our health.

 These are just some of the reasons why living in fear can be detrimental.
 But perhaps the most important reason is because it feels awful!
 If you are reading this and it resonates, then you are not alone.
 Everyone I know that has lived in fear, or still does, feels their life is joyless and unfulfilling.